 Lumbar artificial disc replacement, also called total disc replacement, is indicated for the treatment of painful lumbar discs.
 The facet joints, which are paired and in the back of the spine at each disc level, must have little or no arthritic changes in order for the disc to be treated with artificial disc replacement, to minimize the risk of potential postoperative pain due to continued painful facet joint motion.

-Current available artificial implants are FDA approved for use in a single painful disc level from L3-S1 (for the Prodisc-L) or from L4-S1 (for the Charite).
-Multilevel total disc replacement and disc replacement with prior spinal fusion can be done, but these are considered off-label uses (not FDA approved) currently.
-Patients must have good bone quality (no severe osteoporosis) to be candidates for total disc replacement, and cannot have pre-existing spinal instability in the form of subluxation (e.g. spondylolisthesis) or abnormal curvature of the spine (e.g. scoliosis).
+Currently there are several artificial disc implants that are FDA approved for use in the US.
+There are many factors that would make a patient ineligible for a lumbar artificial disc surgery.
+For example, patients must have good bone quality (no severe osteoporosis) to be candidates for total disc replacement, and cannot have pre-existing spinal instability in the form of subluxation (e.g. spondylolisthesis) or abnormal curvature of the spine (e.g. scoliosis).

 How is Lumbar Artificial Disc Replacement Performed?